Joshua 5:9-12 — After the Israelites cross the Jordan, the disgrace of Egypt is over, the manna stops and the people eat the bounty of the land.

 Joshua 5:9-12 – Crossing the Jordan to the Promised Land

 When Joshua and the Israelites crossed the Jordan into the Promised Land, they were told to get twelve stones out of the Jordan, one for each of the twelve tribes, and place them in their camp, as a memory.
 Think Stonehenge, on a smaller scale.
 This kind of standing stone memorial was common all over the world, even dating back into the Neolithic era (10,000-2500 B.C.).
-Standing stones are used to commemorate important moments, divine appearances, and battles.
-They are the precursor of our gravestones.
+Standing stones were used to commemorate important moments, divine appearances, and battles.
+They are the precursor of our modern gravestones.

 Lutheran School of Theology in Chicago professor Ralph Klein invites us to imagine 600,000 foreskins piled up.
 This wouldn’t have been easy.
 It had to have been painful for older men, and without sterile conditions and antibiotics, infection was a real, life-threatening danger.
 The text says they remained in the camp until they healed.
 These men couldn’t have been happy campers.
 They called this camp Gilgal.
 It is at this point that our text for the day starts.

-For Christians this cannot help but evoke images of rolling away the stone, which rolls away the shame of sin and death.
+For Christians, this cannot help but evoke images of rolling away the stone, which rolls away the shame of sin and death.